-Observed behaviors can be explained in terms of tasks and processes that would yield plans similar to what would be accomplished if ideal processes could be implemented directly.
+Observed behaviors can be explained in terms of tasks and processes that would yield plans similar to what would be accomplished if ideal processes could be implemented directly, but processes are always conditioned by standards of rationality.
+More on that shortly.